Lowndes High School: Martin Stadium

 The home field of the Lowndes football team is Martin Stadium, named to honor former Lowndes County Schools superintendent A.B.
 "Sonny" Martin.
 He served 20 years (1960–1980) as the superintendent of the Lowndes County School System.
 He previously served as a teacher, coach, and principal of Hahira High School for 10 years.
 The stadium, nicknamed "The Concrete Palace," was built in 1966 and has been expanded over the years to hold 12,365 fans.

 Basketball

-The girls' basketball team at Lowndes has won four National Championships (1977, 1978, 1979, 1980), four State Championships, and 18 Region Titles.
-The boys' basketball team has also won three region championships.
+The girls' basketball team at Lowndes has won four National Championships (1977, 1978, 1979, 1980), and four State Championships.

 Baseball

-Lowndes won the 1980 and 2000 Class AAAA baseball State Championships.
-The team finished second in the state in 1975 and 2001.
-The Vikings have won 13 region championships.
+Lowndes won the 1981 and 2000 Class AAAA, and the 2023 and 2024 Division AAAAAAA baseball State Championships.

 Golf

 The boys' golf team won the 2011 Class AAAAA state championship at Summit Chase Country Club in Snellville, Georgia.
 The state title was the school's first in golf.
-Lowndes High finished second at the state tournament in 2008.